signalfx/splunk-otel-java/docs/faq.md

 ## How often do you release?

-We strive to release the Splunk distribution at most 2 days after the [upstream project](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases) releases.
+We strive to release the Splunk distribution at most 2 working days after the [upstream project](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases) releases.
 We release a new version every 2-4 weeks.